 Louis Reichardt joined the foundation to lead SFARI in 2013.
-His role at SFARI is to set strategic priorities that guide funding decisions and to identify new opportunities for enhancing the scientific understanding of autism spectrum disorders as well as improving diagnosis and treatment.
+His role at SFARI has been to set strategic priorities that guide funding decisions and to identify new opportunities for enhancing the scientific understanding of autism spectrum disorders as well as improving diagnosis and treatment.

 Prior to assuming this post, Reichardt was the Jack D. and DeLoris Lange endowed chair in cell physiology at the University of California, San Francisco, where he directed its renowned neuroscience graduate program since 1988.
 A Fulbright scholar with an undergraduate degree from Harvard University and a Ph.D. from Stanford University, Reichardt was a Howard Hughes investigator for more than 20 years.